-Our target audience comprises a large number of people actively spending time with their dogs, so the site had to be accessible at all times, in all places, on all types of devices.
-Like the brand strategy itself, the medium needed to respond to the environment of the desired audience, and our design work ensured that response.
+Our target audience comprises a large number of people actively spending time with their dogs.
+Consequently, the website had to be accessible at all times, in all places, and on all types of devices.
+Like the brand strategy itself, the medium needed to respond to the environment of the desired audience.
+And our design work ensured that response.

 Expanding FURminator’s audience meant expanding FURminator’s social footprint.
 So we designed and established a presence for FURminator on Pinterest and Instagram (to add to their presence on Facebook and Twitter) and united them all through the Worth It site.

 Media Planning and Advertising

 Understanding that engaging consumers directly was critical to the brand, we developed an integrated media plan.
 With the goal being to help FURminator reach the right audience, we fulfilled that plan with print and digital ad campaigns closely integrated with FURminator’s presence on social media.
 From targeted Facebook buys to native advertising, shareable images and fun messaging supporting the “Worth It” position helped drive consumer adoption of the brand’s own language, as well as widespread sharing of social advertising and content.

 As part of the FURminator media plan, we recommended an approach to cause marketing centered on pet rescue.
 We worked with a rescue organization near FURminator’s offices to photograph some of their rescue pets in order to promote adoption in a campaign sponsored by the brand.
 And we helped FURminator move toward featuring 100% rescue pets on their packaging, linking the brand permanently with a cause near to their hearts and ours.